saoudrizwan/Piano/README.md

     .sound(.asset(name: "acapella"))
     ])
 ```
-Optionally add a completion block to be called for when all the notes are finished playing:
+Optionally add a completion block to be called when all the notes are finished playing:
 ```swift
 🎹.play([
     .sound(.asset(name: "acapella"))